CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

                    configuration.
   svi-ip           If 'on', the IP addresses of SVIs in all EVIs are announced
                    as type-2 routes.
-This configuration should not be enabled if SVI IPs are reused in the network.  -h, --help       Show help.## nv set evpn dad
+This configuration should not be enabled if SVI IPs are reused in the network.

+## nv set evpn dad

 ### Usage